Microsoft Project Expert contribution - submit an article

-- Using MS Project 2010 click on: File > Info > Organizer
+- Using Microsoft Project 2010 click on: File > Info > Organizer

-Using earlier levels of MS Project click on: Tools > Organizer
+Using earlier levels of Microsoft Project click on: Tools > Organizer

 - Click on the tab along the top for the type of object you wish to copy